-17.10 Logic waveforms generated by the test bench code shown in Figure 17.9 potentially occur at the same instant in time.
-An HDL therefore needs to have the characteristics of a concurrent, multi-threaded language.
+17.10 Logic waveforms generated by the test bench code shown in Figure 17.9

 Figure 17.9 shows a test bench analysis of the APU starter logic that we first met in Chapter 5.
-If you examine the code carefully you will notice that the test bench code defines three input signals (apu\ start, apu\shutdown, and apu\running) and one output signal (apu\starter).
+If you examine the code carefully you will notice that the test bench code defines three input signals (apu_start, apu_shutdown, and apu_running) and one output signal (apu_starter).
 In the waveform analysis the three input signals are respectively referred to as stim1, stim2, and stim3, and the output appears as res1.
 If you have time you might like to confirm that the VHDL code has been simulated correctly by referring back to Figure 5.15.

-Simulation allows an HDL description of a logic design to pass design verification prior to manufacture and implementation.
+Simulation allows an HDL description of a logic design to pass design verification prior to manufacture and implementation